Misal Pav Recipe

 How to Make Misal

-• Grind together ginger garlic and coconut in a small grinder.
+• Grate or grind together ginger garlic and coconut in a small grinder.
 Keep this aside.

 • Heat oil in a pan.
 Add mustard and cumin seeds.
 When they splutter add curry leaves.